jayacotton/CommonCon/README.md

 Adding build tools for this repo.
 Note: these will only run on linux x86.
 For Windows you will need an altairz80.exe windows version file.

-The plan is morphed a bit.
+The plan has morphed a bit.
 My plan now is to make a support rom that has the drivers onboard and a boot loader to start up cp/m.
 All the other MASTER.Z80 test code is left out for now.
 Once the boot loader is working on more than 1 machine I will start pulling in support code from MASTER.Z80